OpenWork-NZ/ANZLIC-Metadata-Tool-help/ANZLIC-Metadata-Tool---User-Guide---Creating-Metadata.md

 ### Keywords
 * ICSM Guidance - https://icsm-au.github.io/metadata-working-group/defs/Keywords.html
-* Each template metadata record provides a selection of thesauri from which keywords should be selected.
+* Each template metadata record provides a selection of thesauri from which keywords _Should_ be selected.
     * For **Dataset** and *Service** metadata these include:
         * **Hazard type** - a list of common emergency management hazard types
         * **Continents, countries, sea regions of the world.** - an international list of locations
             * Is a hierarchal thesaurus
-            * _May not be adequate to the local context.
+            * This thesaurus may not be suited to the local context.
 Consult your administrator_
         * **Dataset Method** - _Dataset only_ - Four options _Modelled, Observed, Modelled and Observed, and other_
         * **CAP-AU Compliance** - the nature of CAP compliance of the resource
     * For **Service** metadata additional keywords include: